hellcp/bugzilla.github.io/_posts/2001-11-19-master-plan-updated.md

 ---
 title: Master Plan updated
 date: 2001-11-19
+author: Bugzilla Team
 ---
-The [Master Plan](/status/roadmap.html) page has finally been updated to reflect reality :)
+The [Master Plan](/about/) page has finally been updated to reflect reality :)